Summerlin Housing Market 2026: Median Price Hits $682K as Demand Outpaces Inventory — Las Vegas real estate

 Three demand drivers are working simultaneously.
 First, California relocators continue to arrive at a pace of approximately 40,000 per year to the Las Vegas metro per U.S. Census Bureau 2024 ACS migration data — and Summerlin's master-planned aesthetic, mountain views, and top-tier schools make it the default first stop for families relocating from Orange County, San Diego, and the Bay Area.

 Second, remote work adoption has made Summerlin's residential infrastructure more valuable.
-Per BLS data, approximately 22% of Summerlin-area households have at least one fully remote worker — higher than the Clark County average of 18%.
+According to BLS, per BLS data, approximately 22% of Summerlin-area households have at least one fully remote worker — higher than the Clark County average of 18%.
 Remote workers prioritize home office space, community amenities, and outdoor access — exactly what Summerlin delivers.

 Third, Summerlin's 10-minute proximity to Red Rock Canyon National Conservation Area (200,000 acres) per Clark County traffic data creates a lifestyle premium that no other Las Vegas community can replicate.
 This isn't a marketing claim — it's a geographic monopoly.